Vet Clinic Prices

 Both clinics stock a wide range of effective flea and worm treatments.
 Please phone to discuss your pet's needs so that we can advise you.

 ATTENTION CAT OWNERS!
-Extra help is also available to neuter, microchip and vaccinate cats!!
+Extra help is also available to neuter cats!!

 Struggling to afford to neuter your cat or got several cats and worried about the cost of neutering them all?